Indigo Privacy exists to make the fundamentals of personal privacy accessible to everyone

 ✓ Newsletter - privacy stories, tool reviews, and walk-throughs, 3× per week

-✓ 65 step-by-step removal guides for data brokers and people-search sites
+✓ Step-by-step removal guides for data brokers and people-search sites

 ✓ Privacy resources hub - guides on credit freezes, 2FA, password managers, and more